 4. Little Knee Flexion

 Steph uses very little knee flexion when he shoots – his legs are just slightly bent to give him enough power to jump, and he uses speed as the main driving force.

-Due to this, Curry was measured to have one of the fastest shots in the NBA.
+Due to this, Curry was measured to have one of the fastest releases in the NBA.

 Well, when you bend your knees, the lower you go, the harder it is to come back up.
 It’s like squatting in weight-lifting, the lower you squat, the harder and longer it takes for you to rise back up.

 Hence, try to use less knee flexion when shooting and don’t be like that guy in the picture above.